 Consequences of Infection

 Fatal airway obstruction due to diphtheria can result if the coating extends into the voice box or windpipe, and cardiac problems may occur.
 Infants may develop breathing problems or respiratory failure due to severe cough associated with pertussis.
-Death from breathing failure occurs in approximately 10% to 20% of tetanus cases, with highest rates among infants and the elderly.
+Death from breathing failure occurs in approximately 10% to 90% of tetanus cases, with highest rates among infants and the elderly.

 Need for Medical Assistance

 Persons with symptoms of diphtheria, pertussis, or tetanus should seek immediate medical attention for evaluation of the need for postexposure treatment.
 Diphtheria patients need referral to a center where specific antitoxin administration is available.
 Antibiotics can lessen the severity of pertussis infection and prevent transmission to close contacts.
 Tetanus infection requires hospitalization, antibiotics, immune globulin, and anticonvulsants.

-Observe good respiratory hygiene measures (cough and sneeze etiquette), frequent thorough handwashing practices, and proper wound cleaning and care.
+Observe good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene measures and proper wound cleaning and care.

 Diphtheria (D or d), pertussis (P or p), and tetanus (T) containing-vaccines are routinely given as childhood vaccinations and to pregnant women and certain travelers.
-DTaP vaccine is used in young children, and Tdap vaccines (which contain a reduced amount of the diphtheria and pertussis components as denoted by the lower case "d" and "p" [compared to the DTaP vaccines]) is used for persons 7 years of age and older.
+DTaP vaccine is used in young children, and Tdap vaccines (which contain a reduced amount of the diphtheria and pertussis components as denoted by the lower case "d" and "p" [compared to the DTaP vaccines]) is used for persons 7 years and older.
 All persons, regardless of travel plans, should have completed a primary series at some time during their lives and be up to date on regular booster doses.